venkatesh20/Autocompleter-in-python/README.md

 # Autocompleter-in-python
-Repository containing auto-completer script in python This script takes in a text file containing phrases in any language and asks the user to enter a prefix.
-It then provides suggestions closely match the provided prefix.
+Repository containing auto-completer script in python

+This script takes in a text file containing phrases in any language and asks the user to enter a prefix.

+It then provides suggestions that closely match the provided prefix.

 It can be invoked as follows:

 python autocompleter.py "path to text file containing phrases"